The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 - Employers are required to provide certain information to employees on an annual basis.
 California employers must provide IRS Form W-2, Wage and Tax Statement, to current employees by January 31 of each year.
 In addition, employers that are required to provide unemployment insurance to employees must also provide all employees with an Earned Income Tax Credit (EITC) notice.
 See Form W-2 Requirements; Earned Income Tax Credit Notices.

 - Employers must keep the same records for state income tax purposes as is required to be kept for federal income tax purposes, and have them available for review by the DOTF.
 See Recordkeeping Requirements.

 - Certain California employers are subject to local payroll taxes in addition to state payroll taxes.
-They may be subject to the Employment Training Tax or the San Francisco Payroll Expense Tax.
+They may be subject to the Employment Training Tax, the San Francisco Payroll Expense Tax, and the Gross Receipts Tax starting in 2014.
 See Local Payroll Taxes.